horsemaker/neogcamp-levelZero-only-concepts/lecture-6-introduction-to-reactjs-library/README.md

 }
 </pre>

-- It gets shorter!
+It gets shorter!
 If the function has only one statement, and the statement returns a value, you can remove the brackets and the return keyword:

-- Eg:
+Example:
 <pre>
 hello = () => "Hello World!";
 </pre>

 If you have parameters, you pass them inside the parentheses:
-Eg:
+Example:

 <pre>
 hello = (val) => "Hello " + val;
 </pre>

 In fact, if you have only one parameter, you can skip the parentheses as well:
-Eg:
+Example:

 <pre>
 hello = val => "Hello " + val;